Support surface: Problems of immobility

 Critically ill patients, unable to move spontaneously, are nursed in the supine position for extended periods of time.
-This is in striking contrast to normal human beings who, even during sleep, change their position approximately every 11.6 min–a phenomenon described by Keane as "minimum physiological mobility requirement."
+This is in striking contrast to people who are healthy and mobile who, even during sleep, change their position approximately every 11.6 min–a phenomenon described by Keane as "minimum physiological mobility requirement."
 The deleterious effects of prolonged immobilization affect the heart, vascular system, musculoskeletal system, skin, and kidneys, despite the usual nursing practice of repositioning every two hours.

 Traditional methods of dealing with immobility

 The traditional method of dealing with immobility is to turn the patient at least every two hours, following a side-back-side protocol.
 Through the years, many mechanical systems have been improvised to prevent these complications of immobility: